 Back in 2011, Jill Pyle co-founded Vegan Cuts (a popular snack and beauty box subscription service), and in 2015 decided to take her love of spiritual practices and make it into a cruelty-free box of its own.
 This monthly subscription box comes filled with an assortment of crystals, spiritual tools, soy candles, vegan chocolates, and so much more.

-Sisters, Erica and Sara Kubersky, founded this retail and online vegan shoe store in New York.
+Sisters Erica and Sara Kubersky founded this retail and online vegan shoe store in New York.
 However, they didn’t just stop at selling a wide variety of quality footwear, they also sell T-shirts, books, and accessories like wallets and bags.
-Plus, they even opened an all vegan deli and market next door to their New York location, called Orchard Grocer.
+Plus, they even opened an all-vegan deli and market next door called Orchard Grocer.

-Founded by Taiwanese born sisters, Julie Kuo and Connie Kuo, each AVRE shoe is knitted with fibers created from recycled P.E.T plastic from 8 to 10 water bottles.
+Founded by Taiwanese-born sisters, Julie and Connie Kuo, each AVRE shoe is knitted with fibers created from recycled P.E.T plastic from 8 to 10 water bottles.
 The Kuo sisters developed an innovative manufacturing and design process to produce the footwear from recycled materials, giving a second life to plastic while reducing trash in our landfills, and every shoe is also 100-percent vegan.

 While on vacation, pregnant and frustrated with her dairy-free creamer options, Madeline Haydon decided to launch her own coconut and almond-based creamer company.
 Today the company is the number one dairy-free creamer on Amazon and is available in more than 13,000 stores across the US.